 - What has been proven to be effective with the target population, e.g., age group, ethnicity, gender, rural/urban? - Should all services be school-based, or both school-based and school-linked, i.e., community-based with strong links to local schools? - Would your community access centrally located "hubs" with health and wellness resources, or do you need dedicated spaces at all schools? - What should be the partnership model?
-For example, using a lead agency to run a major school health strategy (e.g., school health centers), creating a key district position to build systems (e.g., behavioral health)

-lead), or deploying county staff to schools or a community hub to provide health and benefits enrollment.
+For example, using a lead agency to run a major school health strategy (e.g., school health centers), creating a key district position to build systems (e.g., behavioral health lead), or deploying county staff to schools or a community hub to provide health and benefits enrollment.

 There will be additional considerations depending on the school health strategies you choose, e.g., school health centers, school-based behavioral health system, community schools.
-More resources for these specific strategies can be found on School Health Works.

-4. Detail the Business Plan.
+Detail the Business Plan.
 Each strategy needs a sustainability plan that includes a proposed budget, with costs, funding sources, and a partnership/staffing model.
 Revisit what you learned about how school health initiatives are funded, and what is applicable to your specific context.
 Look at all resource possibilities, such as: revenue-generating strategies, third-party billing, grant funding; and reallocation of public resources.
-A good way to start is by reviewing our papers on smart financing practices for school health centers and school-based behavioral health on School Health Works.